 - Transformative SEL: Toward SEL in Service of Educational Equity and Excellence (2019).
-This article first introduced Transformative SEL with a focus first on race and ethnicity.
+This article first introduced transformative SEL with a focus on race and ethnicity.

 - Equity and Social and Emotional Learning: A Cultural Analysis (2018).
 This brief explored the alignment between equity and SEL, eventually informing the updated definition of SEL in 2020.

 - Transformative Social and Emotional Learning: In Pursuit of Educational Equity and Excellence.
-This article describe the focal constructs of identity, agency, belonging, collaborative problem-solving, and curiosity.
+This article describes the focal constructs of identity, agency, belonging, collaborative problem-solving, and curiosity.

-While our research and learning agenda informed our definition of Transformative SEL based on current science and developmental principles, in practice, there are currently limited options for evidence-based programs and implementation models for Transformative SEL.
+Transformative SEL grew out of developmental science and research on student’s engagement, well-being, academic achievement, and long-term success.
+But, in practice, there are currently limited options for evidence-based programs and implementation models for transformative SEL.

-To address this need, CASEL is leading collaborative efforts with partner organizations to develop a more robust foundation for Transformative SEL that supports researchers and practitioners in identifying and refining evidence-based programs, professional learning, and assessments.
-Through our research-practice partnerships, we are also learning alongside schools and districts how specific practices, policies, and processes can best be implemented to achieve the goals of Transformative SEL.
+To address this need, CASEL is leading collaborative efforts with partner organizations to learn alongside students, families, schools, and districts how specific practices, policies, and processes can best be implemented to achieve the goals of transformative SEL.